JmMcGehee/GA_Sample_Teach/README.md

 ## Exercise:

-  1. Write a function that prints your name (or anything you want) to the console.
+  1. DECLARE a function that prints your name (or anything you want) to the console.
-  2. Call that function.
+  2. CALL that function.

+*Extra Credit*: Make the function REUSABLE

+*Extra Extra Credit*: Write a function that takes a PARAMETER.

-*Extra Credit*: Write a function what uses the parameters `firstName` and `lastName`.
+*Extra Extra Extra Credit*: Write a function what uses the parameters `firstName` and `lastName`.

 ## Further Learning